trainerday/react-native-ant-plus/README.md

 - `estTimestamp` - `number` - The estimated timestamp of when this event was triggered.
 Useful for correlating multiple events and determining when data was sent for more accurate data records.

 AutoZeroStatus - event
-- `autoZeroStatus` - `string` - The AntPlusBikePowerPcc.AutoZeroStatus currently known for the power meter, aggregated from multiple calibration page types.
+- `autoZeroStatus` - `string` - The [AutoZeroStatus](https://www.thisisant.com/APIassets/Android_ANT_plus_plugins_API/com/dsi/ant/plugins/antplus/pcc/AntPlusBikePowerPcc.AutoZeroStatus.html) currently known for the power meter, aggregated from multiple calibration page types.

 CalculatedCrankCadence - event
-- `dataSource` - `string` - The AntPlusBikePowerPcc.DataSource indicating which type of data was used for calculation or if this is a new starting average value.
+- `dataSource` - `string` - The [DataSource](https://www.thisisant.com/APIassets/Android_ANT_plus_plugins_API/com/dsi/ant/plugins/antplus/pcc/AntPlusBikePowerPcc.DataSource.html) indicating which type of data was used for calculation or if this is a new starting average value.
 A new starting value could be indicated when starting the plugin, or if reception is lost for too long to guarantee accurate data.
 If using a new starting value to record data, please use this event as a new starting point in time.
 - `calculatedCrankCadence` - `number` - The average crank cadence calculated from sensor data.
 Units: RPM.

 CalculatedPower - event
-- `dataSource` - `string` - The AntPlusBikePowerPcc.DataSource indicating which type of data was used for calculation or if this is a new starting average value.
+- `dataSource` - `string` - The [DataSource](https://www.thisisant.com/APIassets/Android_ANT_plus_plugins_API/com/dsi/ant/plugins/antplus/pcc/AntPlusBikePowerPcc.DataSource.html) indicating which type of data was used for calculation or if this is a new starting average value.
 A new starting value could be indicated when starting the plugin, or if reception is lost for too long to guarantee accurate data.
 If using a new starting value to record data, please use this event as a new starting point in time.
 - `calculatedPower` - `number` - The average power calculated from sensor data.
 Units: W.

 CalculatedTorque - event
-- `dataSource` - `string` - The AntPlusBikePowerPcc.DataSource indicating which type of data was used for calculation or if this is a new starting average value.
+- `dataSource` - `string` - The [DataSource](https://www.thisisant.com/APIassets/Android_ANT_plus_plugins_API/com/dsi/ant/plugins/antplus/pcc/AntPlusBikePowerPcc.DataSource.html) indicating which type of data was used for calculation or if this is a new starting average value.
 A new starting value could be indicated when starting the plugin, or if reception is lost for too long to guarantee accurate data.
 If using a new starting value to record data, please use this event as a new starting point in time.
 - `calculatedTorque` - `number` - The average torque calculated from sensor data.
 Units: Nm.

 CalculatedWheelDistance - event
-- `dataSource` - `string` - The AntPlusBikePowerPcc.DataSource indicating which type of data was used for calculation or if this is a new starting average value.
+- `dataSource` - `string` - The [DataSource](https://www.thisisant.com/APIassets/Android_ANT_plus_plugins_API/com/dsi/ant/plugins/antplus/pcc/AntPlusBikePowerPcc.DataSource.html) indicating which type of data was used for calculation or if this is a new starting average value.
 A new starting value could be indicated when starting the plugin, or if reception is lost for too long to guarantee accurate data.
 If using a new starting value to record data, please use this event as a new starting point in time.
 - `calculatedWheelDistance` - `string` - The accumulated distance calculated from sensor data.
 Units: m.

 CalculatedWheelSpeed - event
-- `dataSource` - `string` - The AntPlusBikePowerPcc.DataSource indicating which type of data was used for calculation or if this is a new starting average value.
+- `dataSource` - `string` - The [DataSource](https://www.thisisant.com/APIassets/Android_ANT_plus_plugins_API/com/dsi/ant/plugins/antplus/pcc/AntPlusBikePowerPcc.DataSource.html) indicating which type of data was used for calculation or if this is a new starting average value.
 A new starting value could be indicated when starting the plugin, or if reception is lost for too long to guarantee accurate data.
 If using a new starting value to record data, please use this event as a new starting point in time.
 - `calculatedWheelSpeed` - `number` - The average speed calculated from sensor data.
 Units: km/h.

 CalibrationMessage - event